 Continue to promote research, review, and propose mechanisms, legal policies, and regional-specific policies to create a legal basis for regional development activities, especially policies on land, forest land management, forestry land, policies for ethnic minorities, and resettlement.

-Regularly coordinate closely with the Government and Prime Minister's Working Groups to review and propose immediate removal of difficulties and stuck projects to complete on schedule.
+Regularly coordinate closely with the Government and Prime Minister's Working Groups to review and propose immediate solutions to difficulties and stuck projects to complete on schedule.

-Localities in the region focus on organizing and effectively implementing laws and resolutions passed by the National Assembly.
+Localities in the region focus on effectively and substantially implementing laws and resolutions passed by the National Assembly.

-Ministries and localities focus on allocating detailed public investment plans for 2025 and accelerating the disbursement of capital allocated in the first months of the year to continue completing projects to welcome Party Congresses at all levels.
+Ministries and localities focus on allocating detailed public investment plans for 2025 and speeding up disbursement of capital allocated in the first months of the year to continue completing projects to welcome Party Congresses at all levels.

 Bringing the socio-economic development of the Central Highlands region to continue rapidly and comprehensively